S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary

-**Account for (v.)**: to take the responsibility for something that needs to be addressed.
+**Account for (v.)**: to take the responsibility for something.
-**Accountability**: Respond when something is needed, do what you agreed to and take ownership for the course of the organization.
+**Accountability (principle)**: Respond when something is needed, do what you agreed to and take ownership for the course of the organization.
 **Agreement**: An agreed upon guideline, process or protocol designed to guide the flow of value.
 **Alignment**: The process of bringing the actions of all parts of an organization in line with the organization's objectives.
 **Backlog**: A visible list of (often prioritized) uncompleted work items (drivers) that need to be addressed.
 **Chosen Values**: A set of principles a group (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
 **Circle**: An equivalent, semi-autonomous and self-governing group of people collaborating to account for a domain.
 **Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]
-**Concern**: An opinion that doing something might impede – or miss an opportunity to improve – flow of value to an organizational driver.
+**Concern**: An opinion why doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.
-**Consent**: Do things in the absence of reasons not to.
+**Consent (principle)**: Raise, seek out and resolve objections related to decisions and actions.
-**Continuous Improvement**: Change incrementally to accommodate steady empirical learning.
+**Continuous Improvement (principle)**: Change incrementally to accommodate steady empirical learning.
+**Coordination**: The process of enabling individuals or groups to collaborate effectively across different domains to achieve shared objectives.
 **Delegatee**: An individual or group accepting accountability for a domain delegated to them.
 **Delegator**: An individual or group delegating a domain to other(s) to be accountable for.
-**Deliverable**: Something which is provided as a result of an agreement in response to a driver.
-Deliverables include products, raw materials, services, experiences and transformations.
+**Deliverable**: Deliverables include products, raw materials, services, experiences and transformations provided as a result of an agreement in response to a driver.
-**Domain**: A distinct area of influence, activity and decision making within an organization.

 ---